developer-delta/curriculum/lesson-5-js-intro.md

 `"Add me to this and add me to that."`

 Try and use `alert()` and a `variable` in your javascript to create something unique that will pop up on your page!

+> _ES6 Note: In the newest version of JS, there is something called a `template literal` that can be used for concatenation.
+We'll use them more in the future, but you can [check them out now](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) if you like as well!_

 ---